alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 One example is anisotropy:
 if we measure the laws of movement in all directions we should be able to tell how the building blocks are aligned, that is, where the axes of coordinates are.
-Some researchers have proposed looking for clues of such a simulation. finding none.
+Some researchers have even proposed looking for the telling signs of such a simulation in our world.

 ### Finally, Bostrom's Simulation